Microsoft/azure-docs.pt-pt/articles/active-directory/saas-apps/airtable-tutorial.md

 ## <a name="configure-airtable-sso"></a>Configurar SSO do esmesa

-Para configurar o logon único no lado do estime da **tabela** , é necessário enviar o **certificado (Base64)** baixado e as URLs copiadas apropriadas do portal do Azure para a [equipe de suporte](mailto:azure-ad-marketplace@airtable.com)do para a tabela.
-Se definir esta definição para que a ligação de SAML SSO definidas corretamente em ambos os lados.
+Siga as instruções fornecidas no [link](https://support.airtable.com/hc/articles/360037475234) para configurar o logon único no lado do **esmesa** .

 ### <a name="create-airtable-test-user"></a>Criar usuário de teste do esfiler